New York & Westchester Truck Accident Attorney

 Safely navigating the roads and highways in the greater New York area can be a daunting challenge, especially because drivers of passenger vehicles must share the road with commercial trucks.
-Think about it: the average automobile weighs about 4,000 pounds, while a tractor-trailer can weigh more than 80,000 pounds, and a collision can have devastating consequences for the occupants of the smaller vehicle.
+Think about it: the average automobile weighs about 4,000 pounds, while a tractor-trailer can weigh more than 80,000 pounds, and an auto accident can have devastating consequences for the occupants of the smaller vehicle.

-If you or a loved one was injured in a truck accident, the law office of Michael LoGiudice can help you obtain meaningful compensation.
-We are well versed in the applicable local, state and federal truck safety laws as well as the complicated insurance issues related to truck accident claims.
+If you or a loved one were injured in a truck accident, Michael LoGiudice, LLP can help you obtain meaningful compensation.
+We are well versed in the applicable local, state and federal truck safety laws as well as the complicated insurance issues related to truck accidents and other personal injury claims.

 Common Types of Truck Accidents

 Although the leading causes of truck accidents are poor vehicle maintenance and driver fatigue, accidents are also caused by:

 - Reckless driving